linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 *   The first method uses [OpenVPN Community Edition](https://openvpn.net/index.php/open-source.html), where server and client configurations are manually edited and client credentials are distributed to their respective devices using SCP or SFTP.
 Alternatively, you could copy credentials to a desktop computer, edit them and then transfer them by USB.

-*   The second method uses [OpenVPN Access Server](https://openvpn.net/index.php/access-server/overview.html), a server-side application which lets you configure OpenVPN through a GUI in your web browser.
+*   The second method uses [OpenVPN Access Server](https://openvpn.net/index.php/access-server/overview.html), a server-side application which lets you configure OpenVPN with your web browser.
 Client machines access a private URL from which to download their credential packages.

 For small applications, OpenVPN Access Server is the more streamlined and user-friendly solution.
-The free version allows up to two simultaneous users and, although each user can have as many client devices as they like, a user's clients will all have the same keys and certificates.
-More can be added by buying licensing.
+The free version allows up to two simultaneous users.
+Although each user can have as many client devices as they like, a user's clients will all have the same keys and certificates; more can be added by buying licensing.
 For more advanced configurations than what the GUI offers, you would still need to edit the VPN's configuration files.

-If you are interested running OpenVPN Access Server on your Linode, see our guide: [Secure Communications with OpenVPN Access Server](/docs/networking/vpn/openvpn-access-server). **The remainder of *this* guide will focus on manual configuration using OpenVPN Community Edition.**
+If you are interested in running OpenVPN Access Server on your Linode, see our guide: [Secure Communications with OpenVPN Access Server](/docs/networking/vpn/openvpn-access-server). **The remainder of *this* guide will focus on manual configuration using OpenVPN Community Edition.**

 ## Networking Configuration

 OpenVPN currently does not support a dual-stack configuration from a single instance where clients can connect to a server simultaneously using IPv4 and IPv6; one transport layer must be chosen or the other.
 Furthermore, only OpenVPN versions 2.3 and above support [IPv6 over TUN devices](https://openvpn.net/index.php/open-source/faq/77-server/287-is-ipv6-support-plannedin-the-works.html).
-With versions earlier than 2.3, IPv6 can only be used with TAP devices, so some clients can be further limited.
+With versions earlier than 2.3, IPv6 can only be used with TAP devices.

-For these reasons, this series assumes your VPN will operate over IPv4 only.
+This series assumes your VPN will operate over IPv4 only.
 If you instead wish to use IPv6, see [OpenVPN's documentation](https://community.openvpn.net/openvpn/wiki/IPv6) for more information.

 ### IPv4 Firewall Rules

-1. Change to the root user.
+1. Switch to the root user.

         su - root